Free Phones, Computers & Internet for Seniors

 Buyer Beware

-Some cellular companies will offer a free device when signing up for a new plan.
+Some cellular companies will offer a free phone or tablet when signing up for a new plan.
 Check the fine print to make sure there isn’t a cost later on.

 Always beware of scams and too-good-to-be-true deals when searching online.
 Don’t give out your personal information before you’re sure it’s a reputable site.
 One way you can check is by looking at Better Business Bureau ratings.

-The good news is that the options for affordable access are endless.
+The options for affordable access are endless.
 There are thousands of internet providers in the U.S., and these companies offer programs for many different incomes.

-For example, the Affordable Connectivity Program, in connection with the Federal Communications Commission (FCC), is a government program that helps low-income households pay for internet and devices at lower rates.
+For example, the Affordable Connectivity Program, in connection with the Federal Communications Commission (FCC), is a government program that provides cheap internet for seniors and low-income households.

-• Google Fiber: starts at $20/month for households making $40,000 per year or less, but they also have a free plan if you qualify
+• Google Fiber: starts at $20/month for households making $40,000 per year or less, but they also have a free internet for seniors if you qualify

 • Internet First: you must qualify and apply for this program first, but plans start at $9.95